-- Overloading or packing can:
+- Load washer properly and select correct load size setting.
+Overloading or packing the machine, and selecting a setting too small for the wash load can:

 - cause poor cleaning.

 - increase wrinkling.

 - create excessive lint.

 - wear out items faster (because of pilling).

-- Load by the amount of space items take up, not by their weight.

-- Mix large and small items in each load.
+- Load by the amount of space items take up, not by their weight. - Mix large and small items in each load.

 Load evenly to maintain washer balance.
-An offbalance load can make the machine vibrate during spin.
+An off-balance load can make the washer vibrate during spin.